RedVentures/pushover.net/README.md

 *****

-Send a single message and send it later with `end()` with or with out a callback.
+Create a single message and send it later with `end()` with or with out a callback.

 ```javascript
 var pushover = require('pushover');